 Instructional Leadership—Managed by Editor Paige Jaeger, MLIS, prolific author and prominent education consultant delivering professional development nationwide on inquiry-based learning, the Common Core State Standards, and the C3 framework.

 Library in Context—Helmed by Editor Rebecca J. Morris, PhD, adjunct professor of Library Information Science at the University of North Carolina at Greensboro and past chair of the Educators of School Librarians Section of the American Association of School Librarians.

-The School Library Connection suite includes the reVIEWS+ portal too, so you can make well-informed collection choices and put those resources to maximum use. reVIEWS+ enables you to mine a trove of more than 5,000 resources reviews with advanced search options including Lexile rating, subject matter, grade level, and more.
+The inclusion of the reVIEWS+ portal enables you to make well-informed collection choices and put those resources to maximum use. reVIEWS+ enables you to mine a trove of more than 5,000 resources reviews with advanced search options including Lexile rating, subject matter, grade level, and more.
 Reviews are written by librarians, for librarians, and cover every format and genre.

 Curriculum—Curated by Editor Liz Deskins, MA, author, president of the Ohio Educational Library Media Association, and teacher-librarian at Hilliard Bradley High School who shares her 25+ years of experience ranging from elementary to high school and demonstrates the value of collaboration through her monthly interviews with subject experts.

-Your School Library Collection suite subscription also includes five years of Library’s Unlimited’s legacy publications School Library Monthly and Library Media Connection.
+Your School Library Collection & reVIEWS+ suite subscription also includes five years of Library's Unlimited's legacy publications School Library Monthly and Library Media Connection.